 The Geelong Peace Memorial Foyer was officially opened on October 31st 1926.

-Two flights of smooth-cut bluestone stairs were built that led to the upper landing of the portico with a grand foyer beyond that was to lead to a large community hall at a later date but it never eventuated.
+Two flights of smooth-cut bluestone stairs were built that led to the upper landing of the portico – the grand foyer beyond led to a large community hall to be constructed at a later date, but it never eventuated.